What are we doing in Latin America?

-What are we doing in Latin America and the Caribbean?
+What are we doing in the Caribbean?

 NZCSA representatives meet with GHG inventory specialists from across the Caribbean at the Sixth Annual Meeting of the Caribbean Cooperative MRV Hub.
 This was a kick off for the MRVHub project.
 (Apr 2025)